The Office of Communications - Summer Website Redesign

 Department Name: Annual Fund

-Job Title: Phonathon Caller
+Job Title: Phonathon Caller (June calling)

 Job Description: The Amherst College Annual Fund raises money for Amherst’s top priority financial needs, including funding for scholarships and financial aid for current students such as you and/or your friends.
 The Annual Fund must reach out to alumni and parents each and every year to encourage annual donations to meet the college’s financial needs.
 One of the ways we do this is through the student Phonathon.
 Annual Fund Phonathon Callers can take pride in knowing that they make a substantial impact in raising essential funds for the college.